top of page

 Why do the 14 Hour Youth Mental Health First Aid course?

-Australian Government health studies indicate that about 2 in 5 adolescents will meet criteria for some type of mental illness in any given year.
+Australian Government health studies show that around 2 in 5 adolescents will experience a mental illness in any given year.
+Schools are uniquely placed to notice when students are struggling—but knowing how to respond appropriately is vital.

 Mental health problems covered are: